-Use information in this section to prepare your OEM v30 laser for operation.
-The order of information presented in this chapter is the same as the order of tasks that you need to perform.
-The best way to get your laser ready for operation is to start at Inventory and work your way through Connecting.
+Use information in this chapter to prepare your OEM v30 laser for operation.
+The order of information presented in this chapter is the same as the order of tasks that you will need to perform.
+The best way to get your laser ready for operation is to start at Unpacking and work your way through Connecting.

-This section contains the following information:

-- Introduction introduces the OEM v30 laser, lists important features, and describes nomenclature. - Unpacking provides important information about shipping your OEM v30 laser. - Inventory displays and describes all components shipped with your laser. - Mounting describes how to attach the OEMv30 laser components to a mounting surface. - Connecting explains how cool the laser and connect both power and control cables.
+Introduction - introduces the OEM v30 laser, lists important features, and describes Firestar nomenclature.

+Unpacking - provides important information about shipping your OEM v30 laser.

+Inventory - displays and describes all components shipped with your laser.

+Mounting - describes how to attach the OEM v30 laser to a mounting surface.

+Connecting - explains how to cool the laser and connect both power and control cables.